nbip/IWAE/README.md

 I get significantly different results when using the ELBO as formulated in eq 8 (with 1-monte-carlo sample) compared to the formulation in eq 14.
 15dec2020 I am running a head-to-head comparison on cronus in task07 and task08.
 Here the correct $\epsilon$ is also used.

+It also looks like there is an issue with the IWAE loss compared to the analytical VAE loss in the 2 layer model.
+Check if this is also an issue in the 1 layer model.
+Specifically check
+IWAE vs analytical VAE
+IWAE eq 8 vs eq 14

 In the paper, the initalizer from [Glorot & Bengeio (2010)](http://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf?source=post_page---------------------------) is used to initialize hidden layers.
 This is also the keras default initializer, which has also been used here.
 The paper uses Adam optimizer [Kingma & Ba](https://arxiv.org/abs/1412.6980), with $\beta_1 = 0.9$, $\beta_2=0.999$ and $\epsilon = 10^{-4}$.
 This is a bit different from the default Adam settings in keras, which has $\epsilon=10^{-7}$.